zipack/zipack-javascript/README.md

 ## [Object].prototype.zipack

-like toJSON() in JavaScript, define zipack() for specific Objects, which outputs the types zipack support. for example, Date could be stored as number:
+like toJSON() in JavaScript, define zipack() for specific Objects, which outputs the types zipack support.
+For example, Date could be stored as number:

 - function：zipack
 - input：none